Lone Star Card

-The Lone Star Card is an Electronic Benefit Transfer pin-based card.
-The card is used for Food Stamp and Temporary Assistance for Needy Families programs for the State of Texas, United States of America.
+The Lone Star Card is an electronic benefit transfer pin-based card.
+The card is used for Supplemental Nutrition Assistance Program and Temporary Assistance for Needy Families programs for the State of Texas in the United States.

-When the program was implemented in 1995 the system became and still remains the largest EBT system in the United States of America.
-However this distinction is shared with New York state, alternating the position year to year.
+When the program was implemented in 1995, it was the largest EBT system in the United States, though New York's program was close in size.

+Beginning April 1, 2026, the Lone Star Card can no longer be used to purchase candy and sweetened drinks.